jankuca/github-branch-cleaner/README.md

 ## Troubleshooting

-### "GITHUB_TOKEN environment variable is required"
+### "GitHub token is required"
-- Make sure you've created a `.env` file with your GitHub token
+- Run `node index.js --login` to set up authentication
 - Verify the token has the correct permissions (repo or public_repo scope)
+- Check that the auth file exists: `~/.github-branch-cleaner-auth`

 ### "This command must be run from within a Git repository"
 - Navigate to a directory that contains a Git repository